gambol/JburleysPokerBot/README.md

 Recommendations:
 ------------------

-- IntelliJ.
+- IntelliJ:
 It’s a great IDE and I would like to recommend it.
 It’s free for open source material.
 https://www.jetbrains.com/idea/download/

-- JavaCV.
+- JavaCV:
 This is what I use for the template matching. https://github.com/bytedeco/javacv

-- Tesseract-Ocr
+- Tesseract-Ocr:
 Although I moved away from OCR in my project https://github.com/tesseract-ocr

-- Anyline.io / Tesseract Training
+- Anyline.io:
 I did a lot of work with Tesseract.
 This includes training font, which can take a lot of time and a bunch of 3rd party programs.
 Luckily, there is a website that can do this for you for free in minutes.
 It saved me a lot of time.
 Link:
  https://www.anyline.io/blog/2016/08/16/train-your-tesseract/